 Configure the Heroku Command Line Interface (CLI) using these steps: Heroku CLI.

-Deploy the Standard File server to your account using this deploy link: https://heroku.com/deploy?template=https://github.com/standardfile/ruby-server.
+Deploy the Standard File server to your account using the following deploy link: https://heroku.com/deploy?template=https://github.com/standardfile/ruby-server

 In your Heroku application, choose the "Settings" tab.